-Effective January 1, 2017, Medicare eligible members and Medicare eligible dependents who are covered on a retiree contract were enrolled in the United Healthcare Group Medicare Advantage plan for PEEHIP retirees.
-The MAPDP plan is fully insured by United Healthcare, and members are able to have all of their Medicare Part A, Part B, and Part D (prescription drug coverage) in one convenient plan.
+Effective January 1, 2017, Medicare eligible members and Medicare eligible dependents, who are covered on a retiree contract were enrolled in the United Healthcare Group Medicare Advantage plan for PEEHIP retirees.
+Effective January 1, 2020, Humana Insurance Company replaced United Healthcare as the administrator of the PEEHIP Group Medicare Advantage (PPO) Plan.
+The MAPDP plan is fully insured by United Healthcare, and members are able to have all of their Medicare Part A, Part B and Part D (prescription drug coverage) in one convenient plan.
 With the United Healthcare plan for PEEHIP, retirees can continue to see their same providers with no interruption and see any doctor who accepts Medicare on a national basis.
 Retirees have the same benefits in and out-of-network and there is no additional retiree cost share if a retiree uses an out-of-network provider and no balance billing from the provider.